-Senate Confirms Trump Trade Pick, Clearing Way For NAFTA Overhaul
+Senate Confirms Trump Trade Pick, Clearing Way for NAFTA Overhaul

 President Donald Trump’s nominee for U.S. trade representative cleared the Senate on Thursday, paving the way for talks to revamp the North American Free Trade Agreement in August.

-Veteran steel-industry lawyer and free-trade skeptic Robert Lighthizer won confirmation on a 82-14 vote, with two key Republicans refusing to back him due to his protectionist views.
+Veteran steel-industry lawyer and free trade skeptic Robert Lighthizer won confirmation on a 82-14 vote, with three Republicans refusing to back him due to his protectionist views.

 The opposition was a rare break in party unity over a cabinet nominee.
 It underscores the rupture between the Republican establishment and the Rust Belt voters swayed by Trump’s vows to overhaul America’s trade relationships and prop up heavy industry.

-Lighthizer takes the reins of the trade representative’s office more than four months after he was nominated for the job – and in the midst of a rollercoaster ride for U.S. trade policy.
+Lighthizer takes the reins of the trade representative’s office more than four months after he was nominated for the job — and in the midst of a roller-coaster ride for U.S. trade policy.

-Industry officials, farmers and even America’s trade partners have been whipsawed by Trump’s various pronouncements, shifts and reversals on major trade matters since his election.
+Industry officials, farmers, and even America’s trade partners have been whipsawed by Trump’s various pronouncements, shifts, and reversals on major trade matters since his election.
 But absent a confirmed trade representative, Trump has been effectively blocked from pursuing major parts of his agenda, including reopening talks on NAFTA.

-Even critics of America’s lurch toward protectionism are relieved Trump will finally have his trade team intact, which they said would finally allow the administration to start negotiations with trade partners.
+Even critics of America’s lurch toward protectionism are relieved Trump will finally have his trade team intact, which they said would allow the administration to start negotiations with trade partners.

-From Mexico’s perspective, “the Lighthizer news is excellent news,” said Antonio Ortiz-Mena, a senior adviser at the Albright Stonebridge Group who served as the Mexican embassy’s top economic affairs official in Washington.
+From Mexico’s perspective, “the Lighthizer news is excellent news,” said Antonio Ortiz-Mena, a senior advisor at the Albright Stonebridge Group who served as the Mexican Embassy’s top economic affairs official in Washington.

 He said the cloud of uncertainty over NAFTA has pushed down the value of the Mexican peso, even causing it to plunge sharply last month when Trump threatened to withdraw from the pact altogether.
 A depressed peso has widened America’s trade deficit with Mexico by making U.S. exports to Mexico more expensive — the very opposite of what the administration hopes to achieve by renegotiating the pact.